Zinabuf/GCIM/README.md

 ## III.
 Data Preparation

 To ensure consistent and reliable estimation of G×E, the dataset should be split into two independent and non-overlapping subsets: a **discovery dataset (80%)** and a **target dataset (20%)**.
-This split should maintain consistency across genetic data, outcome variables, exposure variables, and potential confounders.
+This split should maintain consistency across genotype data, outcome variables, exposure variables, and potential confounders.

 #### Genotype data
 The genetic data must be in **PLINK binary format**, comprising three files: `.bed`, `.bim`, and `.fam`.
-The **outcome file** should include `FID`, `IID`, and the outcome variable.
-For binary outcomes, follow standard coding conventions: use **PLINK’s default coding (1 = Control, 2 = Case)** for the **discovery dataset**, and use **binary coding (0 = Control, 1 = Case)** for the **target dataset**.
-DummyData.fam: This is a file associated with the PLINK binary format file, which contains the following columns in order.
+**DummyData.fam:** This is a file associated with the PLINK binary format file, which contains the following columns in order.
 The example dataset has 1,000 individuals.
 Note that the file has no column headings.
 This follows the PLINK .fam file format. family ID (FID) individual ID (IID) father's ID